Basic Trope: Two characters work well together because they're diametric opposites.

 - Enforced: The author wants the relationship to add to a character by having a Foil as the Love Interest.

 - Deconstructed: Bob and Alice are initially attracted to each other because of their differences, and decide to get together because they think they complement each other.
-However, once in a committed relationship their disagreements start to wear on them, they begin to find each others' differing traits annoying or bothersome, and the relationship ultimately fails painfully.
+However, once in a committed relationship their disagreements start to wear on them, they begin to find each other's differing traits annoying or bothersome, and the relationship ultimately fails painfully.

 - Reconstructed: Bob and Alice are usually very different people who bicker and have conflicting opinions.
 However, when together, they bring out the best out of each other by forcing them to go out of their way to appeal to each other's sensibilities, and the fact that they bother to better themselves for each other in the first place is a sign of their relationship going somewhere.

-.
+Back to Opposites Attract.
 What's that?
 You say you hate that trope?
 Well, seems like we'll get on just fine.